Frequently Asked Questions

 How much does it cost?

-We only take a small deposit of £20.00 to secure your place.
-The cost of the weekend has been kindly paid for from donations of people who have attended previously.
-No one is denied a weekend on the basis of their financial position.
+We take a small deposit of £20.00 to secure your place.
+The cost of the weekend has been kindly paid forward from donations of people who have attended previously.
+No-one is denied a weekend on the basis of their financial position.

 How do you book to attend?